Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elwise_function.md

 <p>We define a useful method for applying any function to each element of a
 matrix (e.g. scaling, raising to any power) and for applying any function to the elements in two matrices to produce a third matrix (e.g. adding, Hadamard products).
-The function_elwise method forms the basis for several operations</p>
+The 'function_elwise' method forms the basis for several operations.</p>
 </div>

 ## Code implemetation